Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 		net.stop()
 ```

-> Warning: in Mininet 2.0.0, `pmonitor()` may return a number of blank
-> lines after receiving EOFs.
-This is fixed in the latest source tree.

 Note this implementation is slightly different since it pulls the time
-management out of the helper function, but this enables pmonitor() to
+management out of the helper function, but this enables `pmonitor()` to
-catch ping's output after it is interrupted.
+catch `ping`'s output after it is interrupted.

 Of course, you do not have to use `pmonitor()` - you can use
 `Popen.communicate()` (as long as you don't have too many file